shaloo/docs.arcana/includes/text-snippets/db_register_dapp.md

 ![Register dApp](/img/an_db_create_newapp_anim.gif){.an-screenshots}

-After registration, the app dashboard shows Testnet usage stats for the newly registered app.
-By default, the app is set for Testnet use, and a unique {{config.extra.arcana.app_address}} is assigned for the Testnet profile.
-This Testnet {{config.extra.arcana.app_address}} restricts the app deployment to the{{config.extra.arcana.company_name}} Testnet.
+A newly registered app is assigned a default Testnet configuration profile, displaying these Testnet settings in the dashboard.
+A unique {{config.extra.arcana.app_address}} is assigned for the Testnet profile.
+The developer can deploy the app on the {{config.extra.arcana.company_name}} Testnet once SDK usage is configured in the dashboard and the app is integrated with the SDK.

-Click **Configure** in the  LHS menu to view and edit {{config.extra.arcana.product_name}} usage configuration settings.

 ![New app dashboard](/img/an_db_new_app_screen.png){.an-screenshots}

 !!! tip "Mainnet Deployment"

-      To deploy the app on Arcana Mainnet, the developers must create the Mainnet configuration profile, and obtain the {{config.extra.arcana.app_address}} associated with the Mainnet profile.
-Use this new {{config.extra.arcana.app_address}} to integrate the app with the {{config.extra.arcana.product_name}}.
-Only then the app can be deployed on the Arcana Mainnet.
-For details, see [[migrate-app-testnet-mainnet|Testnet > Mainnet Migration Guide]]
+      To deploy the app on the {{config.extra.arcana.company_name}} Mainnet, developers need to create a Mainnet configuration profile and obtain a different {{config.extra.arcana.app_address}}.
+Update the integration code with this Mainnet {{config.extra.arcana.app_address}}.
+This step is necessary to deploying the app on the {{config.extra.arcana.company_name}} Mainnet.

+      For more information, refer to the [[migrate-app-testnet-mainnet|Testnet > Mainnet Migration Guide]].

+Click **Configure** in the  LHS menu to view and edit the configuration settings.